 1. Pick your meals – When you sign up, you’ll get to pick from a selection of meals that rotate monthly.
 This means you can create your own custom menu of 5 (or more) meals that you want to prep.
 You can easily adjust the serving size to fit your family’s needs, print or save the menu, and download the grocery list to your device.

 If your short on time, consider grabbing one of their pre-made menu plans.
 All you have to do is get their ready-for-you grocery list, shop, and prep.
+They provide the meal prepping recipes for you.

 2. Shop for groceries – Once you’ve created your customized menu, you’ll receive a grocery list with all the ingredients that you’ll need to prepare your meals.
 Each meal comes with side serving suggestions.